yermanjulia/aim-game/README.md

 2. `styles.css`: The CSS file that handles the styling of the game screens, buttons, and the moving circle.

 3. `app.js`: The JavaScript file that contains the game's functionality.
-This includes moving the circle to random locations, keeping score, and handling the countdown timer.
+This includes moving the circle to random locations, keeping the score, and handling the countdown timer.

 ## Usage